By Capt. Scott KuhnOctober 29, 2018

 "I thought it would be easier for me, because I've already viewed the remains, which was a difficult moment and so forth," said Retired Col. Charles McDaniel Jr. during an interview with a local news station.
 "But seeing the casket come off with the flag draping and everything, I almost lost it for a moment.
 And I guess that would have been okay.
 But I didn't realize it was going to hit me that way."

-McDaniel Jr. and his younger brother Larry were only two and three years old, respectively, when their father went missing.
+Charles McDaniel Jr. and his younger brother, Larry, were only three and two years old when their father went missing.

 Black, who attended the funeral along with his command sergeant major as a representative of the battalion and the 1st Cavalry Division, said that there is no evidence that McDaniel was ever held as a POW.
 "We may never know the final minutes of Master Sgt.
 McDaniel's life, but we do know that he died as a 'Warhorse' and his sacrifice will be remembered by his battalion and his nation.
 We are grateful that his family is now able to lay him to rest with the honors that he earned almost 68 years ago."